mibes404/dioxus_tea/README.md

 # Implementation of The Elm Architecture (TEA) in Dioxus

 People may also know this as the "Model-Update-View" architecture, or redux-like architecture.
+The benefit of this architecture is that it allows you to manage your application state in a predictable way, making it easier to reason about and test.

+The model is built in such a way that you can use regular Rust unit tests to test your application logic, i.e. the `update` function of your model.

 ## Usage